 Denise Bradley, a spokeswoman for defendant Teva Pharmaceutical Industries Ltd. (TEVA), the world’s biggest generic drugmaker, said in an e-mailed statement that the Israeli company had no comment on the ruling.

-Watson Pharmaceuticals Inc. (WPI), the parent company of Bonita Springs, Florida-based defendant Cobalt Laboratories, hasn’t decided whether it will appeal, Charlie Mayr, a spokesman for Watson, said in an interview.
+Watson Pharmaceuticals Inc. (WPI:US), the parent company of Bonita Springs, Florida-based defendant Cobalt Laboratories, hasn’t decided whether it will appeal, Charlie Mayr, a spokesman for Watson, said in an interview.

 Uday Baldota, a spokesman for Mumbai-based defendant Sun Pharma Industries Ltd., wasn’t immediately available to respond to a phone call and e-mail seeking comment.